Border guards of the inner German border: West Germany

 A number of West German state organisations were responsible for policing the western side of the border.
 These included the Bundesgrenzschutz (BGS, Federal Border Protection), the Bayerische Grenzpolizei (Bavarian Border Police) and the Bundeszollverwaltung (Federal Customs Administration).
 In addition, the British Army, the British Frontier Service, the United States Constabulary, and the United States Army carried out patrols and provided backup in their respective sectors of the border.
-West German troops were not allowed to approach within one kilometre of the border individually or within five kilometres in formation without being accompanied by BGS personnel.
+West German troops were not allowed to approach within one kilometre (1000 yards) of the border individually or within five kilometres (3 miles) in formation without being accompanied by BGS personnel.

 The BGS – which today forms part of the Bundespolizei – was responsible for policing Germany's frontiers.
 It was initially a paramilitary force of 10,000, established in 1951, which was responsible for policing a zone 30 km deep along the border.
 It eventually became the basis for the present national semi-militarised police force.
 Its numbers were later expanded to 20,000 men, a mixture of conscripts, drafted for the mandatory border guard service and volunteers equipped with armoured cars, anti-tank guns, helicopters, trucks and jeeps.
 Although it was not intended to be able to repel a full-scale invasion, the BGS was tasked with dealing with small-scale threats to the security of West Germany's borders, including the international borders as well as the inner German border.
 It had limited police powers within its zone of operations to enable it to deal with threats to the peace of the border.
 The BGS had a reputation for assertiveness which made it especially unpopular with the East Germans, who routinely criticised it as a reincarnation of Hitler's SS.
 It also sustained a long-running feud with the Bundeszollverwaltung over which agency should have the lead responsibility for the inner German border.